 Check Out This Potential Scenario

 Janet purchased her home years ago and has watched it grow steadily in value.
 Still active in her career and traveling frequently, she's beginning to find home ownership more and more of a challenge.
 At this stage of her life, Janet has decided to move to a 55+ condominium development, where all exterior maintenance is provided and she doesn't have to worry about security issues.
-Janet sees this as an opportunity to give her existing house to the U.S. Fund for UNICEF and realize valuable tax benefits.
+Janet sees this as an opportunity to give her existing house to UNICEF USA and realize valuable tax benefits.

 Janet qualifies for a federal income tax charitable deduction of $300,000, which is for her home's fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the next five years, she can continue to use up the remaining $240,000 deduction.
 Janet is happy in her new condo and loves knowing that the gift of her house is helping vulnerable children around the world who are fleeing wars, disasters and poverty.